 Feline panleukopenia (FPV) also known as feline distemper or feline parvovirus.
 Is a very infectious virus that causes gastrointestinal, immune system, and nervous system diseases.
 The virus attacks the cat’s bone marrow and lymph nodes causing a drastic reduction of white blood cells in the cat, these are normally the defense cells in the blood, so this disease makes cats very susceptible to acquiring other infections.

-The symptoms of this disease are variable because it infects different systems.
-Besides the respiratory symptoms with excessive eye and nasal secretions (usually caused by secondary infections), high fever, vomit, profuse diarrhea, and dehydration.
+The signs of this disease are variable because it infects different systems.
+The respiratory signs include excessive eye and nasal secretions (usually caused by secondary infections), high fever, vomit, profuse diarrhea, and dehydration.
 This virus causes ulcerations and damage to the lining of the intestinal tract commonly resulting in profuse bloody diarrhea.
 Pregnant females can suffer from miscarriages.
-Kittens can also suffer cerebellar ataxia if the virus infects the nervous system causing incoordination and lack of movement control.
+Kittens can also suffer cerebellar ataxia if the virus infects the nervous system, causing incoordination and lack of movement control.
 The mortality rate is over 90% in kittens.

 Infected cats shed the virus by all body fluids even weeks after recovery.
 This virus can survive for long periods in the environment, so it is considered ubiquitous, which means that it is considered to be present in every place that is not regularly disinfected.